I am an online writer with a love for animals. I've been a contributor to many sites including eHow, Xomba, Helium, and HubPages.

-Polish chickens are an unusual breed of chicken that have beautiful crests and tall, lean bodies.
-They are wonderful layers of small white eggs and are fun to add to every flock.
+Polish chickens are an unusual breed that have beautiful crests and tall, lean bodies.
+They come in a variety of colors.
+They are wonderful layers of small white eggs, and they're fun to add to every flock.

 It's often easy to tell them apart just by looking at the feathers on their head.